Hi, I’m Kat Theophanous - the Labor Member of Parliament for Northcote in the Victorian Legislative Assembly.

-I was proud to work with Fiona to deliver Victoria’s Royal Commission into Family Violence, secure unprecedented funding for family violence services, and promote social and economic equality for women through Victoria’s first Gender Equality Strategy.
+I was proud to work with Minister Fiona Richardson to deliver Victoria’s Royal Commission into Family Violence, secure unprecedented funding for family violence services, and promote social and economic equality for women through Victoria’s first Gender Equality Strategy.

 Out of the 227 recommendations made, I am thrilled to say that as of 2023, the Victorian Labor Government has implemented every single one.

-This work of implementing the royal commission recommendations was part of my role as Co-Chair of the State Government’s Gender Equality Advisory Committee.
+This work of implementing the royal commission recommendations was part of my previous role as Co-Chair of the State Government’s Gender Equality Advisory Committee.

 The Victorian Honour Roll of Women celebrates the outstanding contributions made by women from all walks of life and acknowledges the many ways in which they have made a lasting impact to our state.